Robotics Admissions Information

 Welcome and thank you for your interest in applying to our graduate program!

 Admission to the graduate program is determined by the faculty.
 The Rackham Graduate School acts as the administrative body overseeing the admissions process.
-If you are interested in learning more, please fill out our inquiry form.

 If at any point in the application and admissions process you require help or clarification, please contact our graduate coordinator Denise Edmund at firstname.lastname@example.org.
 She will help with your inquiry, or direct you to someone who can.